JamesDawson/PorterAnsibleDemo/README.md

 * using only CNAB parameters would be more important for the more turn-key scenarios, where it is important to hide the underlying automation
 * initially I felt that credential handling was a bit clunky, but on reflection I think it's on par with other tools - it will be interesting to see whether the CNAB/Porter tooling expands to support secret stores (e.g. Azure KeyVault, Hashicorp Vault etc.)

+# Gotchas

+* Porter tracks installed bundles (look in `~/.porter/claims`) and as it tracks by bundle name it can't understand that a bundle installed with a different parameter is actually a different instance (as in this usage).
+Installing to two different environments worked fine, however, once I ran the uninstall against one environment Porter would not start an uninstall for the other as it didn't think the bundle was installed.
+Initially it was somewhat confusing as there isn't any message to explain why nothing is happening, so of course I assumed I'd messed-up something, however I eventually realised what was happening before completely losing my sanity.
+One of the potential future experiments listed below aims to workaround this.

 # Conclusions

 I can see this tooling offering benefits whether you're delivering a shrink-wrapped cloud product that needs a simple way of enabling users/customers to install it, or if you're building cloud solutions internally.
 Also, as long as your underlying automation supports it, you could have a single bundle that enabled deployment of your product to multiple cloud platforms (e.g. Azure and AWS).